 Railway building and equipment for the Midland Railway, c1876.
 Architect (assumed): attributed to J.H.
 Sanders.

-Metal water tank over in rectangular panels two panels high, thirteen panels long.
-Metal access ladder and guardrails around top of tank, with modern roof level building added above (within) tank.
+Metal water tank over in rectangular panels three panels high, five panels long, four panels wide.
+Metal access ladder and guardrails around top of tank.

 Acknowledgements and revision history

 This formal description was prepared by Richard J. A. Tinker from photographs, including the third-party reference sources listed above.
 It was last updated on 5th May 2020.